opensafely/documentation/docs/measures.md

 ## Extract the data

 To run multiple study definitions over a series of dates, use the `--index-date-range` option of the `generate_cohort` command.
 Rather than generating a single output CSV file this generates multiple output files across a range of dates, modifying the study's index date each time.

+Note this can be resource intensive and thus slow to run.
+It is therefore recommended to: use months rather than weeks if appropriate; use a shorter period for testing if applicable; and use a compressed output format (e.g. `csv.gz` as below).

 The range is specified as: